Visual Modality Prompt for Adapting Vision-Language Object Detectors: Introduction

 \textbf{Our main contributions can be summarized as follows.}

 \textbf{(1)} We introduce ModPrompt, a novel pixel-level prompt adaptation strategy based on input translation.
-Our method is backbone-agnostic and is further enhanced with inference-friendly Task Residuals, leading to improved adaptability across different modalities.
+Our method is backbone-agnostic, leading to improved adaptability of vision-language detectors across different modalities and preserves the vision encoder knowledge.
+Additionally, we introduce MPDR, a text-embedding modality prompt decoupled residual mechanism, which preserves full knowledge of the text-embedding while increasing the performance of the model for the novel modality.

 \textbf{(2)} We conduct a detailed investigation of various pixel-level visual prompt techniques, offering insights into why traditional prompt methods struggle with adapting object detectors to new modalities.
 Our analysis demonstrates how ModPrompt overcomes these limitations to significantly enhance detection performance.